glenasmith/pluralsight-primeng/xample-scripts/intro.md

           {label: 'Settings', icon: 'fa-sliders', routerLink: ['/settings'] }
     ]

-Here's an example of that icon property we mentioned earlier.
+That's an example of that icon property we mentioned earlier!

 ## Architecture Map of Agile Times - Source Code Layout

+Show each menu of the sample app mapping to a component in the matching directory property.

+Our components will be pre-created in the sample app, ready for you to add your own goodness.

+Be cool to have a plunker to experiment with too.
+TODO make one!